pertusa/ap/docs/cnn.md

 1. Calculate the number of the learning parameters of LeNet architecture

 #### 2.2.
 Classic networks

+	[This part can take about 1 hour 🕒️ of personal working.]

 * Alexnet: [[DDL23, Section 8.1]](https://d2l.ai/chapter_convolutional-modern/alexnet.html#alexnet)
 	* AlexNet represents a significant milestone in the development of convolutional neural networks and played a pivotal role in demonstrating the power of deep learning for image recognition tasks.